ONSdigital/eq-questionnaire-runner/scripts/README.md

 * All GETs and POSTs will be recorded
 * The dev will need to manually add their own assertions in the generated test file
-* It does **not** handle dynamic answers because these are generated at runtime
+* It does **not** handle dynamic answers because these are generated at runtime - you will need to update the output script to handle list_item_ids separately, they will not be known beforehand.
 * It handles navigating back via clicking 'previous' links etc. To do this, some additional logic was needed to filter out the beginning of the survey journey, after the initial GET request from launcher into the first GET request in Runner

 ### Usage

 Run the following make command from the project root folder:

 ```shell